scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 \*\* **Note: this page is under development**

-It is at this point that it is possible to incorporate all of the decisions your team has made into the OHI framework:
+It is at this point possible to incorporate all of the decisions your team has made into the OHI framework: You may want to consult the data discovery and pre-calculation strategy page before starting.

-* Goals:
-    + which goals to include?
-    + how will the goals be weighted?
-* Spatial scale:
-    + what are the regions within the study area?
-* Data:
-    + which data layers can be updated?
-    + which data layers must be changed to develop new goal models?
-* Goal models:
-    + develop any goal models with the best available data

 Understanding how the Toolbox is structured can help identify what must be modified for a regional assessemt, particularly with data and models.

+Also, please learn how to [format](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/HowTo_FormatDataForToolbox_v1.xlsx) the data prior to starting.

 ## Overview